statechannels/statechannels/packages/docs-website/docs/docs/implementation-notes/multi-asset-holder.md

 Nitro supports multiple different assets (e.g. ETH and one or more ERC20s) being held in the same channel.

 The adjudicator stores (the hash of) an encoded `outcome` for each finalized channel.
 A decoded `outcome` is an array of `OutcomeItems`.
-These individual `OutcomeItems` contain a pointer to the asset contract in question, as well as some `bytes` that encode a `AssetOutcome`.
+These individual `OutcomeItems` contain the address of the asset contract in question (or `0x0` to indicate ETH), as well as some `bytes` that encode an `AssetOutcome`.
 This data structure contains some more `bytes` encoding either an allocation or a guarantee, as well as the `AssetOutcomeType`: an integer which indicates which.

 In `Outcome.sol`: